Travel to India during Covid-19: What you need to know before you go - KION546

 There are said to be nearly 800 variants present in the country.

+The situation has serious implications for the rest of the world, say experts.

+“If we don’t help in India, I worry about an explosion of cases” around the world, said Dr. Ashish Jha, dean of the Brown University School of Public Health.

-Nearly 130 million vaccination doses have been delivered so far — with over 17 million, or 1.29% of the population, fully vaccinated.
+Over 147 million vaccination doses have been delivered so far — with over 18.5 million, or 1.81% of the population, fully vaccinated.
 Maharashtra, Odisha and Punjab state health officials have previously reported vaccine shortages.
+The country has currently bought enough vaccines to cover 8% of its 1.4 billion population.

 What can visitors expect?

 India imposed one of the world’s strictest lockdowns in March 2020, though restrictions have been eased as the months have gone on.
 Weddings and religious events are now allowed to take place, and domestic travel is allowed.
 However, different states are imposing different regulations.
-Maharashtra — where Mumbai is located — has an evening curfew from 28 March.
-Malls must close from 8 p.m. to 7 a.m. and there is no standing allowed on trains.
-On April 13, authorities announced that they were discussing plans for an imminent lockdown.
-It is expected to be announced late on April 21.
+Maharashtra — where Mumbai is located — imposed an evening curfew on 28 March.

+Non-essential shops are now closed in Maharashtra, and grocery stores are only open from 7 a.m. to 11 a.m.
+Gatherings of more than five people are banned.

 Prime Minister Narendra Modi, who has been holding political rallies across the country, addressed the nation on April 20.
-He appealed to states to “use a lockdown as their last option,” even as the capital New Delhi entered its first full day of a week-long lockdown.
+He appealed to states to “use a lockdown as their last option,” even as the capital New Delhi entered its first full day lockdown.

-The Kumbh Mela, an important Hindu festival and one of the biggest pilgrimages on Earth, is taking place throughout April.
-Millions of Indians are traveling from across the country to Haridwar, an ancient city in Uttarakhand state, to attend ceremonies and prayers and take holy dips in the Ganges River.
+The Kumbh Mela, an important Hindu festival and one of the biggest pilgrimages on Earth, has gone ahead throughout April.
+Millions of Indians have traveled from across the country to Haridwar, an ancient city in Uttarakhand state, to attend ceremonies and prayers and take sacred dips in the Ganges River.
 Visitors must register online and test negative before bathing, but experts have warned it “could go down as one of the largest mass super spreading events ever.”

 Useful links